 The Redbone coonhound is a mild-mannered yet energetic hound dog of medium to large size with a friendly and loyal disposition.
 Easily recognized by their brilliant reddish mahogany color and beautiful eyes full of expression, these hard-working hounds are well-suited to both hunting and companionship.
 Redbone coonhounds can be great family dogs when properly trained and socialized.
 Redbones are also known for their voices—like most hounds, they bay.
-Some find the Redbone's bay rather sweet and song-like, while others can be quite annoyed by it.
+Some find the Redbone's bay rather sweet and song-like, while others find it irritating.

 HEIGHT: 21 to 27 inches at the shoulder